Welcome and thank you for your interest!

 Survey

-The CARE survey, to be mailed to residents living in Wards 4 and 5 of Washington D.C., examines the health and wellbeing of adolescents and community members.
+The CARE survey, mailed to residents living in Wards 4 and 5 of Washington D.C., examines the health and wellbeing of adolescents and community members.
 It includes questionnaires about household members, community strengths, environmental factors (e.g., greenspace, perceived danger, social connectedness), ethnic-racial identity, and mental and physical health.
+The last date to take the survey is April 16th, 2023!

 Click here to view an FAQ sheet for the survey